-According to the New York Times, which broke the story in April 2008, the Pentagon program, which ran from 2002 until this year, was initially aimed at pushing public support for the Iraq War.
-The program focused specifically on retired military men because as analysts on TV programs, they "often got more airtime than network reporters, and they were not merely explaining the capabilities of Apache helicopters.
-They were framing how viewers ought to interpret events.
-What is more, while the analysts were in the news media, they were not of the news media.
-They were military men, many of them ideologically in sync with the administration's neoconservative brain trust, many of them important players in a military industry anticipating large budget increases to pay for an Iraq war."3
+During the Iraq War, Vallely was one of several retired military figues who was invovled in a controversial Pentagon program aimed at disseminating favorable views of U.S. actions and policies in the media.
+According to the New York Times, the Pentagon program, which ran from 2002 until 2008, was initially aimed at generating public support for the Iraq War.
+The program focused specifically on retired military men because they "often got more airtime than network reporters, and they were not merely explaining the capabilities of Apache helicopters.
+They were framing how viewers ought to interpret events."
+The Times added: "What is more, while the analysts were in the news media, they were not of the news media.
+They were military men, many of them ideologically in sync with the administration's neoconservative brain trust, many of them important players in a military industry anticipating large budget increases to pay for an Iraq war."

 In early 2006, after several retired generals issued scathing critiques of then-Defense Secretary Donald Rumsfeld's performance and demanded his resignation, the Pentagon hurriedly planned a damage-control meeting between its invited analysts and Rumsfeld.
 On April 17, 2006, just a few days before the scheduled meeting, Vallely and three other retired military officers penned an op-ed for the Wall Street Journal titled "In Defense of Donald Rumsfeld."
 Its text and talking points came at least in part from the Pentagon.
 According to the Times, after Vallely sent a note to the Pentagon saying that any help with his draft "will be much appreciated," Rumsfeld's office "quickly forwarded talking points and statistics to rebut the notion of a spreading revolt.
-'Vallely is going to use the numbers,' a Pentagon official reported that afternoon."5
+'Vallely is going to use the numbers,' a Pentagon official reported that afternoon."

 "Stand Up America"

-Vallely hosts "Stand Up America," a staunchly right-wing radio program (also available on the internet) that regularly invites as guests neoconservatives and hardline policy wonks, including Michael Ledeen of the American Enterprise Institute, Frank Gaffney of the Center for Security Policy, Brigitte Gabriel, Mike Evans, Rachel Ehrenfeld, Mark Steyn, Kenneth Timmerman, and Ann Coulter, Brad Blakeman of Freedom's Watch, and Cliff May of the Foundation for Defense of Democracies.
+Previously, Vallely also hosted a radio program on Stand Up America, in which he regularly invited as guests neoconservatives and hardline policy wonks, including Michael Ledeen (then of the American Enterprise Institute), Frank Gaffney of the Center for Security Policy, Brigitte Gabriel, Mike Evans, Rachel Ehrenfeld, Mark Steyn, Kenneth Timmerman, Ann Coulter, Brad Blakeman of Freedom's Watch, and Clifford May of the Foundation for Defense of Democracies.

 Questions on Credibility

 In 2005 Vallely made a startling claim regarding the Valerie Plame case (in which Plame was revealed as a CIA operative to members of the press).
 Vallely declared that Plame's husband, Amb.
-Joseph Wilson, had revealed his wife's role to Vallely in 2002 as they were chatting in the greenroom at Fox's studios,9 well before Plame's identity was apparently leaked to reporters by administration officials in July 2003.
+Joseph Wilson, had revealed his wife's role to Vallely in 2002 as they were chatting in the greenroom at Fox's studios, well before Plame's identity was apparently leaked to reporters by administration officials in July 2003.
 (Dick Cheney's former chief of staff I. Lewis Libby was charged with five felony counts related to this case and convicted in March 2007 of lying to government investigators before having his sentence commuted by President George W. Bush.) "[Wilson] was rather open about his wife working at the CIA," Vallely asserted.
-Immediately after Vallely's claims were published online, Wilson demanded a retraction from both Vallely and the website that ran the story, the conservative WorldNetDaily.com.10
+Immediately after Vallely's claims were published online, Wilson demanded a retraction from both Vallely and the website that ran the story, the conservative WorldNetDaily.com.

 The media watchdog site Media Matters questioned Vallely's credibility on the matter, noting that he changed his story about his encounters with Wilson and reporting that, "Vallely's allegations have come nearly two years after the beginning of [U.S. Attorney Patrick] Fitzgerald's high-profile investigation.
-Despite widespread reporting about the seriousness of Fitzgerald's investigation, Vallely apparently did not feel compelled to share his story until more than a week after Libby's indictment."11
+Despite widespread reporting about the seriousness of Fitzgerald's investigation, Vallely apparently did not feel compelled to share his story until more than a week after Libby's indictment."

 Vallely has made other somewhat unusual or dubious statements.
 In a 2005 interview he gave to the Executive Intelligence Review—the publication founded by the notorious conspiracy-monger Lyndon LaRouche—Vallely claimed to have intelligence on the Middle East that was superior to what the CIA had collected.
 "I've got better intelligence coming out of the Middle East," he told the interviewer.
 "I've got a guy from the Department of Defense that is assigned to me now, an intelligence guy, to process all the information that I'm getting directly out of the Middle East, including the sighting of bin Laden back in November, last year."
 It was not clear how Vallely, a private citizen outside of government, could have a Defense analyst assigned to him.